romeopalacios/portfolio-kami/_portfolio/blocjams.md

 ## Explanation

 Bloc Jams is a digital music player app that resmebles <a href="https://www.spotify.com/us/">Spotify.</a> With this project, I learned how to properly use Vanilla JS and JQuery to build a functioning application.
-It has an easy to manange interface and it uses BuzzFeed sounds for the mp3 files.
+It has an easy to manange interface and it uses Buzz sounds for the mp3 files.

 ## Problem